civiform/civiform/.github/ISSUE_TEMPLATE/feature_flag.md

 - [ ] Flag [enabled in dev](https://github.com/civiform/civiform/blob/main/server/conf/application.dev.conf)
 - [ ] Flag [disabled for browser tests](https://github.com/civiform/civiform/blob/main/server/conf/application.dev-browser-tests.conf)
 - [ ] Feature fully written and guarded with flag, including unit and browser tests that manipulate the state of the flag as needed.
 - [ ] Flag [enabled for browser tests](https://github.com/civiform/civiform/blob/main/server/conf/application.dev-browser-tests.conf) when it's ready to be tested.
+(Note: If the flag is already enabled in the dev config, you can just remove the flag override in the browser tests config because the browser tests config inherits from the dev config.)
 - [ ] Flag enabled in staging (See [example PR](https://github.com/civiform/civiform-staging-deploy/pull/90))
 - [ ] Coordinated with @shreyachatterjee00 to notify CEs of new feature and ask them to turn it on and try it out in their staging
 - [ ] Coordinated with @shreyachatterjee00 to communicate to CEs that we are going to turn the flag on in production by default, ensuring CEs have had a chance to test out the feature and provide feedback.